Kingsford-Group/scallop/README.md

 Scallop is an accurate reference-based transcript assembler.
 Scallop features its high accuracy in assembling multi-exon transcripts as well as lowly expressed transcripts.
-Scallop achieves this improvement through a novel algorithm that can be proved preserving all phasing paths from paired-end reads, while also achieves both transcripts parsimony and coverage deviation minimization.
+Scallop achieves this improvement through a novel algorithm that can be proved preserving all phasing paths from reads and paired-end reads, while also achieves both transcripts parsimony and coverage deviation minimization.
+Please refer to our [submission](http://biorxiv.org/content/early/2017/04/03/123612) for more details.
+The datasets and scripts used to compare the performance of Scallop and other assemblers are available at [here](https://github.com/Kingsford-Group/scalloptest).

 # Release
 Latest release, including both binary and source code, is [here](https://github.com/Kingsford-Group/scallop/releases/tag/v0.9.8).